ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 I believe our role as managers is to help each member of our team be the most awesome version of themselves and support them on this journey.
 Career Conversations are a critical tool that helps get us there.

-Career conversations
--	Career conversations are ongoing discussions that help you identify your direct reports professional goals and the steps needed to achieve them.
--	Twice a year
--	Craft an 18 month plan
--	Life story (past); Dreams (present); Career Action Plan

 **Agenda and topics:**
-- Conduct three converations twice a year
+- Conduct three conversations twice a year
   - Meeting One: Life Story
   - Meeting Two: Dreams
   - Meeting Three: Career Action Plan
-- In subsequent meetings (i.e. 6-9 months later) I focus on the dreams and ensuring we are tracking accurately on our Career Action Plan.
-Using the goal reviews meeting is a great way to do this as well.
+- _Note: In subsequent meetings (i.e. 6-9 months later) I focus on the dreams and ensuring we are tracking accurately on our Career Action Plan.
+Using the goal reviews meeting is a great way to do this as well._
+- The goal of these meetings is to create an 18 month plan.
+During 1-1s and goal review meetings we can...you know...review how we are tracking towards are objective.
+Only _after_ we have achieved the majority of our goals, do we begin adding more.

 **Frequency:** Every 6 months